-Bruce Richard Nuggent was the last in life artist from FIRE!!, a historical black Renaissance magazine published in Harlem in 1926, and I met Bruce few days before through Mickey Pinero and Miguel Algarin.
-After this event, Don Cherry, a well known musician, who was performing at the Shuttle Theatre with Mikey Pinero, gave me a little Buddha metal statuette as his contribution for the development of a fund-raising community event.
+Few days later, Don Cherry, performing at the Shuttle Theatre with Mikey Pinero, gave me a little Buddha bronze statuette as his contribution for the development of a fund-raising community event.

-Don Cherry's Buddha
+Figure 16 Don Cherry's Buddha

-On board Elisabeth boat, Carloforte, Sardinia, 1988, photo by the researcher.
+Elisabeth boat, Carloforte, Sardinia, 1988, photo by the researcher.